 Once you click, a box will pop up with the information you need to fill in.
-You'll need to enter a name for your board, a description of what your board is about (these are optional, but should be filled out as they can help people discover your boards more often) and select a category for it (also optional, but very important for the same reasons).
+You can enter a name for your board and a description of what your board is about (these are optional, but should be filled out as they can help people discover your boards more often), and select a category for it (also optional, but very important for the same reasons).
 In addition, you can choose to keep your board secret, so that only you have access to it.

-At the bottom of the "create a board" box, you'll also see an option entitled, "Who can add Pins?" with a text box where you can invite other Pinterest users by username and/or by email.
-Adding other users to your board creates a group board, which will show up on both your profile and the other users' profiles as well, and everyone added to the board can contribute pins.
+At the bottom of the box, you'll also see an option entitled "Collaborators," with a text box where you can invite other Pinterest users by username or email.
+Adding other users to your board creates a group board, which will show up on both your profile and the other users' profiles; everyone added to the board can contribute pins.

-Once you're done filling out your board's information, just click "create board" and you're done.
+Once you're done filling out your board's information, just click Create, and you're done.
 From there, you can start adding pins.

 To pin from the mobile app, go to your profile tab and click the plus button.
-This gives you the option to create a new board or pin from your phone's photos, the Web, or to pin your location if you use the maps feature (part of Pinterest's "rich pins").
+This gives you the option to create a new board or pin from your phone's photos, the Web, your clipboard (photos you've recently copied) or to pin your location if you use the maps feature (part of Pinterest's "Rich Pins").

 All pins must include an image or a video in order to be added to Pinterest.

-You can also "repin" content from other Pinterest users, as opposed to adding your own content, and it's good to share a mix of both.
-Repinning is an easy way to be more active on Pinterest when you don't have your own content to share, plus, it can get other Pinterest users to notice your brand.
+You can also "re-pin" content from other Pinterest users, as opposed to adding your own content, and it's good to do a mix of both.
+Re-pinning is an easy way to be more active on Pinterest when you don't have your own content to share, plus it can get other Pinterest users to notice your brand.

-Rich pins are a special type of Pinterest pin that make using the platform more straightforward and seamless.
+Rich Pins are a special type of Pinterest pin that make using the platform more straightforward and seamless.
 These pins include extra information beyond just the image, click-through link and the pinner's description.
-Currently, there are five types of rich pins:
+Currently, there are six types of Rich Pins: